Kenny1941/Crypto_Bot/README.md

             BIG_NN_MODEL_2_ON=False

 Only BIG_NN_MODEL will be used to execute live trades with this configuration.
+You are free to choose any model you want for live trading and free to use more than one model at a time for live trading.
+However, as of now BIG_NN_MODEL seems to be performing the best on backtesting and training data.